Saudi–Yemeni war (1934): Treaty of Sana'a

-Saudi-Yemeni War
+The war

 In March 1934, King Ibn Saud ordered the Crown Prince of Saudi Arabia (later King Saud) "to re-occupy townships in the highlands of Tehama which the Imam of the Yemen has seized".
 A communique states that "Ibn Saud has tried all diplomatic means of seeking an agreement, but the last just ruler in Yemen, the Imam has persisted in a policy of oppressing the inhabitants and 'eradicating' all who have not surrendered."
 On 20 March 1934, Saudi Arabia declared war on Yemen.
 The Saudis advanced quickly, capturing the disputed cities of Hajara and Najran on 7 and 21 April respectively.
 By 9 April, Haradh had been occupied by the Saudi army (except for a single fort, which fell the next day), and Midi was under siege.
 On 11 April, the Saudi press reported that Aqabat ash-Shatba had been captured by Saudi forces, from which the Saudi army continued their advance, capturing Yabad, then the Bab-al-Hadfd valley, before finally besieging Baqim.
 By 18 April, the press reported Saudi advances on all fronts, including north of Saada.
 By the 21st, Midi was reported to have fallen to Saudi forces.